dustinblackman/Championify/README.md

 #### Why is the file size so big?
 I use Electron to wrap my GUI, and unfortunately it's a bit big.
 I'd rather the App just work then worry about size.

 ---

-## BUT WAIT!
-I have a suggestion!
-Well that's great!
-Put up an Issue, hit me up on [Gitter](https://gitter.im/dustinblackman/Championify), or send me a message on reddit [/u/dustinheroin](https://www.reddit.com/user/dustinheroin) and I'll try to get it when I can.

-## Contribute
-If you can code Coffeescript, feel free to make a pull request.
-Make sure to check out my [Zenhub board](https://github.com/dustinblackman/Championify#boards?repos=34264106) so we don't have any conflicts if I or someone else has already started on an issue. :)

-#### Rules:
-- Must pass all tests. `npm test`
-- Must write tests for all new functions (look at current tests for examples).
-- Functions must be camel cased. `downloadStuff()`
-- Variables must be underscored. `my_champion = 'teemo'`

-I suggest making sure your linters are setup correctly, or run gulp lint every now and again.

----